 Some international companies claim to offer this service, but the process is scientifically problematic.
 Cremation ashes are primarily mineral compounds — not carbon — and the usable carbon content is too low and too contaminated for reliable HPHT diamond growth.
 Silmaril does not offer this service.
 We work exclusively with hair.

 Silmaril does not accept pet ashes for the same reasons — insufficient usable carbon, high mineral impurity.
-However, if you have saved fur from your pet (from a brush, groomer, or vet), we can transform that fur into a certified memorial diamond.
+However, if you have saved fur from your pet (from a brush, groomer, or vet), we can transform that fur into a lab-grown memorial diamond.
 Approximately 20 grams of pet fur is required.

 Yes — significantly.
 Hair is composed of keratin, a protein with a carbon-rich backbone, making it an excellent and reliable source of organic carbon.
 Ashes have almost no usable carbon.
 The resulting diamond from hair is of consistently higher and more predictable quality.